CDA(LEGAL) - OTHER REVENUES: INVESTMENTS

 "Pooled fund group" means an internally created fund of a district in which one or more institutional accounts of a district are invested.

 "Separately invested asset" means an account or fund of a district that is not invested in a pooled fund group.

-"Repurchase agreement" means a simultaneous agreement to buy, hold for a specified time, and sell back at a future date obligations, described at Obligations of Governmental Entities, below, at a market value at the time the funds are disbursed of not less than the principal amount of the funds disbursed.
+"Repurchase agreement" means a simultaneous agreement to buy, hold for a specified time, and sell back at a future date obligations, described by Government Code 2256.009(a)(1) (obligations of governmental entities) or 2256.013 (commercial paper) or if applicable, 2256.0204 (corporate bonds), at a market value at the time the funds are disbursed of not less than the principal amount of the funds disbursed.
 The term includes a direct security repurchase agreement and a reverse security repurchase agreement.
 Gov't Code 2256.011(b)

 "Hedging" means acting to protect against economic loss due to price fluctuation of a commodity or related investment by entering into an offsetting position or using a financial agreement or producer price agreement in a correlated security, index, or other commodity.